Meet the Governors

 I have had the privilege of being a class teacher at North Fawdon for six years.
 During that time I have worked across Key Stage 2 teaching Year 3, Year 4 and Year 5.

-I currently lead computing.
+I currently lead computing and teach in Year 2.
 I have previously been the Trust Student Council lead teacher, having the pleasure of working alongside the other schools in our trust to help raise pupil voice.

-I have been a teacher for ten years now.
-I started teaching in Gateshead, where I taught in Nursery, Reception and Year2.
-I was lucky enough to visit Shanghai on two occasions, facilitating an English week in our link school there.
+I have been a teacher for eleven years now.
+I started teaching in Gateshead, where I taught in Nursery, Reception and Year 2.
+I was fortunate enough to visit Shanghai on two occasions, facilitating an English week in our link school there.
 On the second trip we took ten lucky pupils with us.

 The North Fawdon team is a very inclusive one and I feel lucky to be part of it.